 [Unbound-users] [DNSSEC] BIND validates but not Unbound: who is right?

-zone MUST be signed with both, i.e., RRSIGs for each algorithm should be
+> zone.
+The zone MUST also be signed with each algorithm (though not

 This requirement applies to servers, not validators.
 Validators